 How do you see some of the Nation’s most historic places for cheap in one day?
 You travel in the dead of Winter of course!
 Philly is a wonderful city with boundless points of interest and things to do.
-One day in Philly is not nearly enough to experience all that this amazing destination has to offer.
+One day in Philly is not nearly enough to experience all that this amazing city has to offer.
 But hey, if the opportunity presents itself, one day is better than nothing!

 We centered our sight-seeing in Old City Philadelphia, our Nation’s most historic square mile.
 Here you can find some of Philadelphia’s most famous attractions such as the Liberty Bell, Independence Hall, The National Constitution Center, and Christ Church Burial Ground.
 The best thing about traveling in the Winter?
 There were no crowds to compete with, and many places were offering Winter deals on prices.